TechMex-io/southernTails/about.md

 permalink: "/about/"

 ---
-This is a placeholder page
+This is a placeholder page.

 ![Southern Paws Logo](/assets/logo_small.svg)